Need help with your Discussion

 1. Determine if there is a difference in the recidivism rate of juvenile versus adult offenders.
 Explain your findings to your intended audience.

-Incorporate appropriate animations, transitions, and graphics as well as speaker notes for each slide.
+Incorporate appropriate animations, transitions, graphics, and speaker notes for each slide.
 The speaker notes may be comprised of brief paragraphs or bulleted lists.

 Support your presentation with at least three scholarly or professional resources.
-In addition to these specified resources, other appropriate scholarly resources may be included.
+In addition to these specified resources, other appropriate academic resources may be included.

 Length: 12-15 slides (with a separate reference slide)